WICG/turtledove/FLEDGE.md

    mode does not have the same limitations on what top-level sites can join or leave the interest group.

 The `ads` list contains the various ads that the interest group might show.
-Each entry is an object that must contain an `renderUrl` property with the URL for the ad that would be shown.
+Each entry is an object that must contain a `renderURL` property with the URL for the ad that would be shown.
 An ad may also have the following optional properties:

  * `adRenderId`: A short [Bytestring](https://webidl.spec.whatwg.org/#es-ByteString) up to 8 characters long serving as an identifier for this ad in this interest group.
 When this field is specified it will be sent instead of the full ad object for [B&A server auctions](https://github.com/WICG/turtledove/blob/main/FLEDGE_browser_bidding_and_auction_API.md).